Here’s the Last Casino With Coin Slot Machines on the Las Vegas Strip

 All the Las Vegas Casinos With Coin Slots

-There are three Las Vegas casinos with coin slots:
+There are three Las Vegas casinos with coin-operated slot machines:

 The Cal and El Cortez are located in downtown Las Vegas.